Common signs and symptoms of heart attack include:

-Angiotensin converting enzyme (ACE) inhibitors are important drugs for treating patients who have had a heart attack, particularly for patients at risk for heart failure.
+Angiotensin converting enzyme (ACE) inhibitors are important drugs for treating many patients who have had a heart attack, particularly for patients with and at risk for heart failure.
 ACE inhibitors should be given on the first day to such patients with a heart attack, unless there are medical reasons for not taking them.

 ACE inhibitors include captopril (Capoten), ramipril (Altace), enalapril (Vasotec), quinapril (Accupril), benazepril (Lotensin), perindopril (Aceon), and lisinopril (Prinivil, Zestril).
 All of these drugs are available in generic form.

-Side Effects.
 Side effects of ACE inhibitors are uncommon but may include an irritating dry cough, excessive drops in blood pressure, and allergic reactions.

 You can reduce your risk for a second heart attack by following secondary prevention measures.
 No one should be discharged from the hospital without these issues being addressed and appropriate medications prescribed.
 Lifestyle choices, particularly dietary factors, are equally important in preventing heart attacks.

-Blood Pressure.
 Aim for a blood pressure of less than 140/90 mm Hg.

-Cholesterol.
-LDL ("bad") cholesterol should be substantially less than 100 mg/dL.
-If triglycerides are greater than or equal to 200 mg/dL, then non-HDL-C should be less than 130 mg/dL.
-[Non-HDL-C is the difference between total cholesterol and HDL ("good") cholesterol levels.]
 Everyone who has had a heart attack should receive a prescription for a statin drug before being discharged from the hospital.
 It is also important to control dietary cholesterol by reducing intake of saturated fats to less than 7% of total calories.
 Increased omega-3 fatty acid consumption (by eating more fish or taking fish oil supplements) can help reduce triglyceride levels.

-Weight Management.
 Exercise and diet are the foundations for weight management.
 Your body mass index (BMI) should be 18.5 to 24.8.
 Waist circumference is also an important measure of heart attack risk.
 Men's waist circumferences should be less than 40 inches (102 centimeters), while women's should be below 35 inches (89 centimeters).
 Guidelines recommend your doctor create an individualized weight loss plan for you if you are overweight or obese.

 The American Heart Association (AHA) recommends that people who have heart disease should take daily low-dose aspirin (if told to by their doctor) for primary prevention of heart attack or stroke.
 The AHA also recommends aspirin as secondary prevention for people who have already had a heart attack or stroke.
 For these patients, the benefits of aspirin outweigh its risks, which include bleeding in the stomach and brain.
-People who do not have current heart disease, high risk for heart disease, or a history of heart attack or stroke, should not take daily aspirin.
+People who DO NOT have current heart disease, high risk for heart disease, or a history of heart attack or stroke, should not take daily aspirin.

-Other Drugs.
 Your doctor may recommend that you take an ACE inhibitor or beta blocker drug on an ongoing basis.
 It is also important to have an annual influenza ("flu") vaccination.